-Nate Anderson is a senior director at Jobs for the Future, focusing on how improvement to career pathways design, implementation and policy can drive stronger outcomes for low-income and low-skilled adults and lead to family-supporting careers.
-Mr. Anderson manages several bodies of work concentrating on credentialing, labor market information technologies, competency-based education and the future of work.
-In addition, he has extensive experience providing technical assistance to community colleges, state postsecondary systems, adult education providers and workforce organizations.
+Nate Anderson is a senior director at JFF, focusing on how improvement to career pathways design, implementation, and policy can drive stronger outcomes for low-income and low-skilled adults and lead to family-supporting careers.
+Nate manages several bodies of work concentrating on credentialing, labor market information technologies, competency-based education, and the future of work.
+In addition, he has extensive experience providing technical assistance to community colleges, state postsecondary systems, adult education providers, and workforce organizations.

 Prior work at JFF includes building postsecondary on-ramps for low-skilled students, and connecting education and training programs with federal programs for low-income people.
 Nate has taught English in Japan to middle school, high school, and adult students as part of the Japanese Exchange and Teaching program.

 Nate holds a bachelor's degree from Bowdoin College, a master’s degree in Japanese history and Asian Pacific studies from the University of Toronto, and a master’s degree in education from the Harvard Graduate School of Education.